 I move closer.

 “Either you order something, or you will have to leave,” the fat waitress says aggressively.
-“There are paying customers waiting for these tables.”
+“There are paying users waiting for these tables.”

 Two extremely empty coffee mugs and an ashtray overflowing with match thin, tiny ends of self rolled cigarettes tell the rest of the story.

 I don’t even think, it just happens as though it was a scene in a movie, perfectly pre-scripted, pre-ordained.

 I push past the waitress and address the girls, brightly.

 “Hi guys, sorry I’m so late.
 Have you had dinner without me yet?”

 They look up at me with an identical movement of their heads, an identical expression in their faces, a ballet that is the more poignant for one is so dark and curly, and the other so pale and straight.
 There is a flashing eye contact with the dark one, beautiful eyes, light, green perhaps or hazel, and she says loudly, “No, we’ve been sitting here for ages and they were just about to throw us out, can you believe it.”

 The fat woman in the tight yellowish coverall squints at me.
 She is suspicious, doesn’t like the girls, doesn’t like me, wants us all to be gone.
 I can see her starting to take a breath.

 “Three mugs of coffee and the menu please.
 Oh, and do you sell cigarettes?”